Distributions: general: securities within CTA10/S1000 (1) F

 In some cases the issuing company may argue that CTA10/S1015 (4) does not apply because the securities are not part of an attempt to allow the subscriber a share of the issuing company’s profits.
-Refer cases of doubt or difficulty to CTISA (Technical) - see ’Technical Help’ on the left bar.
+(This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 Some alternative finance arrangements involve profit sharing agreements.
 If the alternative finance arrangement meets the conditions of CTA10/S1019 (see CFM44100) the provisions of CTA10/S1015 (4) will not apply and, accordingly, the profit share return paid by the company will not constitute a distribution.

 Securities which are ‘connected’ with shares in the company

 Broadly speaking, this is concerned with securities that are linked with shares so that it is necessary or advantageous for a person not to transfer the securities without the shares connected with them.

 Condition E: CTA10/S1015 (6)